Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Methodology

 \subsubsection{Exchangeability of null covariates and their knockoffs}

-A crucial property of {MF} knockoffs is that we can swap null covariates with their knockoffs without changing the joint distribution of the original covariates $X$, their knockoffs $\tilde X$, {\em and} the response $Y$.
+A crucial property of {M\revv{X}} knockoffs is that we can swap null covariates with their knockoffs without changing the joint distribution of the original covariates $X$ \rev{and} their knockoffs $\tilde X$, \rev{{\em conditional} on} the response $Y$.
 From now on, $X_{i:j}$ for $i \le j$ is a shorthand for $(X_i, \ldots, X_{j})$. \begin{lemma} Take any subset $S \subset \mathcal{H}_0$ of nulls.
 Then